Public transport in the Fylde: Tram

-An 11 mi dual stretch of tramways run between Starr Gate, on Blackpool's South Shore, and Fleetwood.
+An 11 mi dual stretch of tramways run between Starr Gate, in Blackpool's South Shore, and Fleetwood.
 Blackpool Tramway, operated by Blackpool Transport, was established in 1885.
 It carried 4.9 million passengers in 2022–23.

 Funding

 In April 2025, over £4m of funding was to be spent on improving bus services in Blackpool, including upgrading shelters.
 It was part of the town's Bus Service Improvement Plan, which sets out a number of priorities, including bus lanes on Talbot Road, replacing worn out bus shelters and general cleaning.
 It also includes rolling out more Real Time Information screens at town-centre bus shelters.

 The funding included £2.5m of capital and almost £1.7m of revenue funding allocated to the council by the Department for Transport.